 But the core feature of our program is that the work is largely done in your own home and community.
 That is where your child has struggled in the past; that is where the change needs to happen.
 So your therapist will come into your home for as many as eight hours a week to provide individual and family therapy, observation, processing, and coaching.
 Your therapist will also contact (with your authorization) key members of your child’s community, including teachers, peers, coaches, spiritual advisors, etc. and will work with them to develop a strong network of support and encouragement for your child as he/she works to meet those goals that you will establish together (client, family, and therapist) during your first sessions in Phase I.

 Our program is different from other programs you may find available to you on several different levels.
 First, unlike many traditional “aftercare” programs, ours meets you in your own home and community.
 We work with you on the front lines of your life, where the real action happens.
-We don’t bring you into an office or ask you to attend therapy online.
+We don’t bring you into an office or ask you to attend group therapy somewhere.
 Instead, we forge a personal, therapeutic relationship that demands transparency and allows for a high degree of disclosure.

 Another unique feature of our program is our clinical emphasis.
 While most transitional or aftercare programs focus on goal-setting and system planning (and we work on these things, too), we believe that therapeutic interventions are equally critical to your success.
 We include individual and family therapy as part of your weekly regimen because we believe in its power to help you identify internal struggles that may be interfering with your external goals.